ahdinosaur/cv.mikey.nz/README.md

 ## Skills

 - effective at amplifying junior and intermediate developers with technical and organizational support and coaching
+- confident in leading teams into uncharted territories, creating legible maps, and spinning up strategic work streams for other developers
+- understand JavaScript web app stacks from top to bottom, have reinvented a full-stack framework from scratch using purely bespoke modules, have composed yet another framework from popular-choice modules, have setup countless other stacks using every pattern imaginable
 - practiced in circumspect group facilitation, from everyday meetings to project retrospectives to community engagement to long-term company retreats
-- experienced in leading a team into uncharted territories, exploring the unknown, creating legible maps, and spinning up work streams
-- proficient with JavaScript, Rust, Ruby (on Rails), Bash, Python, Clojure, and C
+- proficient with JavaScript, Rust, Ruby (on Rails), Python, Clojure, and C
-- performant in using open platforms and web technologies to quickly create accessible, responsive, and magical user-centric apps
+- performant in using decentralized platforms (Scuttlebutt, Dat, IPFS, Bitcoin) and web technologies (React, Angular, HTML & CSS) to quickly create accessible, responsive, and magical user-centric apps
-- skilled in using Linux systems for every occasion, from personal use to adminstration
+- skilled in using Linux systems for every occasion, from personal use to adminstration, from scaling infrastructure (Docker Swarm or Kubernetes or Salt Stack) to managing a system (Debian, Bash, Systemd)
-- most comfortable either holding space for many or in front of a command line with myself

 ## References